scailable/sclblpy/README.md

 # sclblpy
-> Last edited 23-02-2020; McK.
+> Last edited 25-02-2020; McK.
-> Note, currently working on checking whether the model is supprted
+> Effectively all functionality implemented **BUT** for the actual upload.

 ## Todo

-1. Finalize model checking
-2. Check if model has been fitted: https://stackoverflow.com/questions/39884009/whats-the-best-way-to-test-whether-an-sklearn-model-has-been-fitted
-3. Check to remove data from model
-4. Check how to best package model
-5. Do the actual upload
-6. implement ``sp.endpoints()``
-7. implement ``sp.remove_endpoint()``
-8. Write more tests / clean up
+1. Write tests for all models (e.g., test_all_models.py)
+2. Discuss architecture w.
+Robin
-9. Integrate toolchain.
+3. Integrate toolchain.

 ## Info